 Overall, the implementation is straightforward within the concept of a closed device system.
 We expect that in the future, when the passkey ecosystem itself supports implementing the device-bound keys (e.g. supplementalPubKeys), the implementation might change.
 Another possibility would be to leverage attestation that is available for managed iOS devices via enterprise attestation.

-Microsoft's integration of passkeys into Microsoft Entra represents a forward- thinking approach to digital security.
-By focusing on device-bound passkeys and preparing for future enhancements like synced passkeys, Microsoft is not only enhancing security but also user convenience.
-This careful rollout reflects a deep understanding of customer concerns and a commitment to gradual, secure technological evolution.
+Microsoft's integration of passkeys into Microsoft Entra represents a forward-thinking approach to digital security.
+Starting with device-bound passkeys and now fully supporting synced passkeys, Microsoft has completed a crucial milestone in enhancing both security and user convenience.
+This phased rollout reflects a deep understanding of customer concerns and a commitment to gradual, secure technological evolution.

 Table of Contents